 It’s easy to let the pressure get to you – you’re only human and you’re definitely not alone.
 Every student goes through the same struggle at some point.
 Be kind to yourself and maintain a positive mindset.
 Remember, your lecturers want you to succeed and you can always turn to student support for assistance – that’s what they’re there for.

 Feeling like you’re included in a community is a big part of your university experience.
-You can download the CDU App, connect on Facebook, Instagram or LinkedIn, or join one of CDU’s many on-campus groups or social clubs.
+You can download the CDU App, connect on Facebook, Instagram or LinkedIn, or if you're studying on campus, join one of CDU’s many groups or social clubs.
 Plus, CDU students are encouraged to get to know their fellow classmates by participating in online discussion boards as part of your units of study, so it’s easy to make friends with people with the same study interests and career aspirations as you.